thatgirlAm/SITL-controling-your-autonomous-drone-with-dronekit/README.md

 # Launching the TCP connection

-In a terminal tab enter
+In a terminal tab enter :

 ``dronekit-sitl [the model you want] ``

-you can find out your options with
+you can find out your options with :

 ``dronekit-sitl --list ``

-for this example we're going to use the copter model

-so we'll enter
+for this example we're going to use the copter model, so we'll enter :

 `` dronekit-sitl copter ``